ChannMyaeAung/MyLearningNotes/C_Learning/Tiny C Projects.md

 void line_out(int offset, int length, unsigned char *data) {
     int a;

-    printf("%05X ", offset);
+    // Print the offset in hexadecimal (5 digits with leading zeros) printf("%05X ", offset);

-    for (a = 0; a < length; a++)
+    // Iterate through each byte to format the ASCII representation for (a = 0; a < length; a++)
     {
         printf(" %02X", *(data + a));

-        if ((a + 1) % 8 == 0)
+        // Insert a space after every 8 bytes for readability if ((a + 1) % 8 == 0)
         {
             putchar(' ');
         }
     }

-    putchar(' ');
+    // Additional space between hex and ASCII sections putchar(' ');

-    for (a = 0; a < length; a++)
+    // Iterate through each byte again to print ASCII characters for (a = 0; a < length; a++)
     {
-        if (*(data + a) >= ' ' && *(data + a) <= '~')
+        // Check if the byte is a printable ASCII character if (*(data + a) >= ' ' && *(data + a) <= '~')
         {
             putchar(*(data + a));